 Even if you won’t be judged for this, try to avoid reading lyrics, chords, or music off of phones or papers, as this really takes away from your stage presence and energy.

-You don’t need to worry about playing the same content at Bailey Hall or Slope Day as you do in your audition video - if you make it to the next stage, you will have plenty of time to prepare for that.
+You don’t need to worry about playing the same content at Bailey Hall as you do in your audition video - if you make it to the next stage, you will have plenty of time to prepare for that.
 Instead, consider playing your strongest, most representative material of you as a group.

-The final will take place on the evening of Saturday, March 22nd, 2025 (exact time to be announced).
+The final will take place on Saturday, March 21st, 2026 at 3pm.

-100% of the vote is from the Cornell Student population - this means concert goers, your friends, and even you!
+100% of the vote is from the Student population - this means concert goers, your friends, and even you!

 Set length for Bailey Hall will be 25 minutes per act.